webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 2. You need to ensure that the Glassfish-4.1.1 server is assigned as a server in your NetBeans configuration.
 If it is not already, please refer to sub-section **2.1.4.2 To Add GlassFish Server as a Server Using NetBeans IDE** within the [2.1 Required Software](https://docs.oracle.com/javaee/7/tutorial/usingexamples001.htm#GEXAJ) section in the The Java EE Tutorial 7.
    - Alternatively, you may install and use [Payara](http://www.payara.fish) (currently Payara41, v171), but if you do please be aware that somebody else running your test may then not have the identical server setup !
 3. From the [GitHub project page](https://github.com/webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant) perform a ZIP-Archive download by clicking on the **Clone or download** button once then choose **Download ZIP** (or just use [this master archive download link](https://github.com/webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/archive/master.zip)):
-   - Please <u>DO NOT use the full Git clone option</u> !
+   - Please **DO NOT use the full Git clone option** !
 It's better to re-Git an archive download (see below).
    - Experts may wish to nevertheless [fork](https://help.github.com/articles/fork-a-repo/) **then adapt** this project.
 If you do, please follow the special instructions concerning re-authoring at the top of this README, and the instructions below about renaming the test page titles. **Pull requests from forks will however NOT be accepted.**
 4. Unzip the downloaded `Webel_PrimeFaces_test_template_NetBeans_Ant-master.zip` somewhere:
    - It will unzip as a folder `Webel_PrimeFaces_test_template_NetBeans_Ant-master`.